jkopz/masculinity/README.md

-# masculinity
+# Masculinity Survey

- Use a survey conducted by 538 to find patterns in the way men view masculinity.
+Find patterns in the way men view masculinity by utilizing the KMeans algorithm on a FiveThirtyEight masculinity survey data.